Nebo15/qbill.docs/source/includes/_accounts.md

 # Accounts

 Account is a one a base entities that represents any object with a balance.
-This balance can be in any currency.
-If you have multiple currencies, they will be converted automatically.
+This balance can be in any currency, you can add a currency code in ```metadata``` object.
+(You find info at [Metadata](#metadata) section.)

+(TODO: Add information about in-built currencies.)

+(TODO: Add overdraft limit to an Account. ```overdraft``` field that hold maximum negative balance for this user.)

 ## List all Accounts

 ```
-GET /v1/accounts
+GET /projects/:project_id/accounts
 ```

 ## Create an Account

-Accounts support ```metadata``` object.
-See more info at [Metadata](#metadata) section.

 ```
-POST /v1/accounts
+POST /projects/:project_id/accounts
 {
   metadata: {
-    external_id: 192838
+    external_id: 192838,
+    currency_code: 'USD'
   }
 }
 ```